Splitting of the Moon: Other perspectives

 Some dissenting commentators who do not accept the miracle narration believe that the verse only refers to the splitting of the Moon at the Day of Judgment.
 Likewise, M. A. S. Abdel Haleem writes:

 The Arabic uses the past tense, as if that Day were already here, to help the reader/listener imagine how it will be.
 Some traditional commentators hold the view that this describes an actual event at the time of the Prophet, but it clearly refers to the end of the world.

 Historians including A. J. Wensinck and Denis Gril reject the historicity of the miracle, arguing that the Quran itself denies miracles, in the traditional sense, in connection with Muhammad.

 Debate over the inviolability of heavenly bodies

 Quran was part of the debate between medieval Muslim theologians and Muslim philosophers over the issue of the inviolability of heavenly bodies.
-The philosophers held that nature was composed of four fundamental elements: Earth, air, fire, and water.
-These philosophers however held that the composition of heavenly bodies was different.
+The philosophers however held that the composition of heavenly bodies was different.
 This belief was based on the observation that the motion of heavenly bodies, unlike that of terrestrial bodies, was circular and without any beginnings or ends.
 This appearance of eternity in the heavenly bodies led the philosophers to conclude that the heavens were inviolable.
 Theologians, on the other hand, proposed their own conception of terrestrial matter: Nature was composed of uniform atoms that were re-created at every instant by God (this latter idea was added to defend God's omnipotence against the encroachment of the independent secondary causes).
 According to this conception, heavenly bodies were essentially the same as terrestrial bodies and thus could be pierced.